 - 1 Slide the eject lever of the weight saver in the direction of arrow 1. - 2 Slide the release lever on the bottom of the computer in the direction of arrow 2.

 Using the floppy disk drive

-Your computer is supplied with a removable floppy disk drive.
-When you do not use it, you can replace it with the bundled weight saver.
+Your computer is equipped with a floppy disk drive which can be removed.
+When you are not using it, you can replace it with the bundled weight saver.